-The reason is that the L booking class is the lowest available class with 4 available seats.
+The reason is that the L booking class is the lowest available class with four available seats.

-A skilled travel agent could however create a booking per below at the total cost of $300.
+However, a skilled travel agent could create a booking below at a lower cost of $300.

 But how would you know if this is possible?
-Start your search looking for one seat, then 2 seats and so on.
+Start looking for one seat, then two seats, and so on.

 But you should also be able to ask your travel agent as that level of trust must exist in any good professional working relationship.

-You should always contact a travel agent if you are planning a combination trip consisting of several independent components to a destination that is new to you.
+You should always contact a travel agent if you plan a combination trip with several independent components to a new destination.

-- Experience will make sure that you are protected against booking a trip during rainy season
+- Experience will protect you against booking a trip during the rainy season.

-- Expertise would safeguard against missing the detail that a planned safari requires a transit visa
+- Expertise would safeguard against missing essential details, such as a planned safari that requires a transit visa.

-- Volume would allow you to benefit from preferential treatment and prices with partners
+- The volume would allow you to benefit from preferential treatment and more competitive prices.

-When you plan trips that include flights, hotels, transfers, tours and maybe a short cruise there are many details that could go wrong.
+When you plan trips that include flights, hotels, transfers, tours, and a cruise, many details could go wrong.

 And it is in situations like this that specialty travel agencies shine.

-If you are booking long haul international, some airlines offer stopover packages.
+If you are booking long-haul international flights, some airlines offer stopover packages.

-A clever travel agent will be able to identify a route where you can take advantage of a stopover package.
-Meaning that you have the opportunity of exploring an exciting city on the way to your final destination.
-And beat jet-lag by breaking up your long journey with a good night’s sleep.
+A clever travel agent can identify a route where you can take advantage of a stopover package.
+This means you can explore an exciting city on the way to your final destination.
+And beat jet lag by breaking up your long journey with a good night’s sleep.

 Often this is possible if your layover is, for example, longer than 6 or 8 hours.
 The airline will offer a heavily discounted package price on transfer to/from a city hotel, hotel overnight with breakfast, and even a city excursion can be included.

 Some stopover packages allow up to 3 nights’ stopover.
-The stopover packages can be booked by your travel agent in the Global Distribution System (GDS) at the same time as your flight booking, saving you time and money and creating a seamless journey for you.
+The stopover packages can be booked by your travel agent in the Global Distribution System (GDS) at the same time as your flight booking, saving you time and money and creating a seamless journey.

-Three myths about the benefits of booking via a travel agent
+Three myths about the benefits of using a travel agent

-As we have noted above there are times when it makes sense to book via a travel agency.
-But with the technological advances being made the marketplace is becoming much more competitive and difficult for the broad and general travel agent.
+As we have noted above, there are times when it makes sense to book your cruise vacation with a travel agent.
+But with the technological advances, the marketplace is becoming much more competitive and difficult for the broad and general travel agent.

-Whereas there still can be a place for skilled, experienced and specialized travel agencies the following myths are long gone as general truths,
+Whereas there still can be a place for skilled, experienced, and specialized travel agencies, the following three myths are long gone as general truths:

-A good travel agent will however not charge you more than you would pay directly and make a living from commissions from partners.
+Generally speaking, a travel agent will not save you money.
+However, a good travel agent will not charge you more than you would pay to book directly and will instead earn commissions from partner cruise lines, airlines, and hotel suppliers.

-The problem for the general travel agent is that in the online marketplace many products are even offered below cost.
-And when you are too broad you will find it difficult to sell the volumes necessary with individual partners to benefit from preferential rates and conditions.
+The problem for the general travel agent is that many products are offered below cost in the online marketplace.
+And when the travel agent does not specialize, they may find it challenging to sell the volumes necessary with individual airlines or cruise lines, benefit from preferential rates, and remain competitive with their customers.

 This may or may not be true.
-But you need to verify before you assume that your travel agent offers 24/7 personal support and international contact numbers.
+But it would be best to verify before you assume that your travel agent provides 24/7 personal support and international contact numbers.

-I would actually argue that 24/7 access across all time zones is one of the major selling points of airlines and major hotel providers.
+Nowadays, 24/7 access across all time zones is a significant selling point for airlines and major hotel providers.

 Again, verify before you assume that your travel agent is a specialist.

-And the word specialist is a really wide term.
-Booking a flight in the GDS requires skills and expertise and is in many ways not destination specific.
-There are commands that show availability, sell a seat and price the booking regardless of destination.
+The word specialist is an extensive term.
+Booking a flight in the Global Distribution System that all travel agents use requires skills and expertise and is, in many ways, not destination specific.
+Some commands show availability, sell a seat, and price the booking regardless of destination.

-If you on the other hand are planning a trip to Europe, Singapore or Hawaii you would want a destination specialist.
-The flight would be a part of it but you would also want someone who has put together fantastic and successful trips in the past with rave reviews to prove it.
+On the other hand, if you plan a trip to Europe, Singapore, or Hawaii, you would want a destination specialist.
+The flight would be a part of it, but you would also want someone who has put together fantastic and successful trips in the past with rave reviews to prove it.

 Is it worth booking through a travel agent?

 There are situations where you should contact your travel agent for a quote.
-Situations include when you are booking complicated trips, need expertise, qualify for special prices or book flights for large groups.
-But generally speaking you will save money if you book yourself online.
+These include booking complicated trips, needing expertise, qualifying for special prices, or booking flights for large groups.
+But generally speaking, you will save money if you book yourself online.

 How do I know if a travel agency is legit?

-And finally, if you are in doubt about the travel agent you are in contact with, please find another travel agent to work with.
-There are so many good and reputable travel agencies out there – there is no need to risk your hard earned money.
+And finally, if you doubt the travel agent you are in contact with, please find another travel agent to work with.
+So many good and reputable travel agencies are out there – there is no need to risk your hard-earned money.

-Book through travel agent vs online booking flights
+Book flights through a travel agent versus online

-When you are booking just flights you will most of the time save money booking online, There are some situations where a travel agent can be useful if you qualify for special prices or book larger groups of people.
+When booking just flights, you will most of the time save money booking online.
+There are some situations where a travel agent can be helpful if you qualify for special prices or book larger groups of people.

 How much do travel agents make per booking?

-A good and professional travel agent should be prepared to share fees charged.
-Ideally the travel agent will not charge you more than you pay directly and make a living from commissions from partners.
+A good and professional travel agent should be prepared to share the fees charged.
+Ideally, the travel agent will not charge you more than you pay if booking directly and will make a living from commissions from travel partners and suppliers.

 Is it cheaper to book flights online or with a travel agent?

-In most cases it would be less expensive to book the flights online.
+In most cases, it would be less expensive to book flights online.